 Try EarPlanes®.
 These pressure-regulating ear plugs are designed to reduce discomfort during air travel.

 Our oral health can affect other areas of our body—including our ears.
-Evidence shows that warding off cavities may help ward off hearing loss, too.
+Evidence shows that warding off cavities may be an important tool in hearing loss prevention.
 Though a direct link between oral health and hearing health has not yet been established, good hearing health depends on good blood circulation—and that’s where poor oral hygiene can get in the way.

 Nerve cells in the inner ear rely on the proper circulation of blood and nutrients to be able to translate noise collected by the outer ear into sound signals for the brain.
 If you have harmful bacteria in your mouth as a result of tooth decay or gum disease, the bacteria can enter your bloodstream and cause the blood vessels to narrow and swell, disrupting circulation.
 Without adequate blood flow, the hair cells become damaged and, eventually, destroyed.
 This type of damage is known as sensorineural hearing loss.